udi-speedb/log-parser/README.md

    ```

 ### Testing
 The tool comes with a set of pytest unit tests.
+The unit tests are run by
+the pytest unit testing framework (https://docs.pytest.org).

 To run the unit tests:
 1. Install pytest (see Installaion section for details)
 2. Go to the test folder